bellflight/AVR-Python-Libraries/README.md

     box.run()
 ```

-The `topic_map` dictionary is a class attribute that maps topics to subscribe to
+The `topic_callbacks` dictionary is a class attribute that maps topics to
-and a function that will handle an incoming payload.
-The `payload` argument
+subscribe to and a function that will handle an incoming payload.
-should match the appropriate `Payload` class for that topic.
+The `payload` argument should match the appropriate `Payload` class for that
+topic.

 Additionally, the `message_cache` attribute is a dictionary that holds
 a copy of the last payload sent by that module on a given topic.
 The keys are the